Quzhou Zhejiang, China Travel Guide

 This protects your memories and information in case of device loss or damage.

 A well-stocked personal health kit handles minor ailments.
-Bring a sufficient supply of all prescription medications in original packaging with a doctor's note (translated into Mandarin).
+Bring a sufficient supply of all prescribed drugs in their original containers with a doctor's note (translated into Mandarin).

 Oral rehydration salts combat dehydration.
 Insect repellent is essential during warmer months.
 Tap water is generally not safe; consume bottled or purified water.
 Carry a small roll of toilet paper or tissues.